jwilkinson1122/custom_addons/pod_point_of_sale/README.md

 Interface / Experience:
 -----------------------
 User-friendly for operators and managers on the production floor.
-Touchscreen-Friendly: The POS interface is designed for touchscreen devices, making it suitable for use in manufacturing settings where quick and easy access to information is essential.
+Touchscreen-Friendly: The PoS interface is designed for touchscreen devices, making it suitable for use in manufacturing settings where quick and easy access to information is essential.

 Devices / Peripherals:
 ----------------------